Every year, Portland Bureau of Transportation opens Portland streets to a special kind of traffic during Sunday Parkways.

 Here’s the map of the Southwest Portland route:

-Photo courtesy of Portland Parks and Recreation
+Photo courtesy of PBOT

 Northeast Cully

-Sunday, June 25
+Sunday, June 29

 11 a.m. to 4 p.m.

-This 6.2-mile route meanders along neighborhoods and crosses a few business districts, including Northeast 42nd and Alberta.
+This 6-mile route meanders along neighborhoods and crosses a few business districts, including Northeast 42nd and Alberta.
 The route takes you by Fernhill Park, Kʰunamokwst Park, Wellington Park and a grassy boulevard called Roseway Parkway.

 Here’s the map of the Northeast Cully route:

-Photo courtesy of Portland Parks and Recreation
+Photo courtesy of PBOT

 East Portland